| |

 Objectives

-• Use voice volume, pitch, rate, and quality to reflect and add meaning and interest to your
+• Use voice volume, pitch, rate, and quality to reflect and add meaning and

 message.